cj-hilder/ble-hr-tool/README.md

 > **HRV Index = ln(RMSSD) × 15.3 × balanceFactor**

 - **ln(RMSSD) × 15.3** is the core vagal tone signal, scaled to produce values in a practical range.
 - **balanceFactor** (0–1) adjusts for sympathetic dominance.
 It is derived from the RMSSD/SDNN ratio: a healthy ANS produces relatively high RMSSD for its total variability.
-When the sympathetic system dominates — as it often does in dysautonomia — SDNN is elevated while RMSSD stays low, reducing the index.
+Sympathetic dominance — a pattern often described in the dysautonomia literature — produces elevated SDNN with low RMSSD, which reduces the index.

 ### What to expect

 For broad orientation: HRV index scores broadly comparable to those produced by other consumer HRV platforms tend to fall in the 40–70 range for healthy adults at rest.
 With active dysautonomia, scores in the 10–25 range are commonly reported and are not necessarily concerning on their own — they reflect a current state rather than a permanent ceiling.
 Lower scores tend to be associated with sympathetic dominance or fatigue states.
 These ranges are general orientations rather than clinical thresholds; what matters longitudinally is your own trend over time, which is more informative than any single reading.

-Manawa Pace HRV scores use the same underlying ln(RMSSD) scaling as EliteHRV and Visible HRV, so scores are on a comparable scale.
-Exact agreement between platforms can vary because of differences in windowing, artifact handling, and minor scaling choices.
+Manawa Pace HRV scores use the same underlying ln(RMSSD) scaling as EliteHRV and Visible HRV, so scores are on a broadly comparable scale.
+Exact correspondence between platforms will vary because of differences in windowing, artifact handling, and scaling choices.

 ### Hardware requirement

 Like the RFB resonance score, the HRV Index requires a sensor that exposes raw RR intervals.
 The **Polar H10** chest strap is strongly recommended.
 Optical wrist sensors and most sports watches that report only a rolling-averaged HR cannot be used for HRV readings.

----

-## ✨ Features

-- **Direct Bluetooth Low Energy (BLE) connection** — Connects directly to standard BLE heart rate monitors (like Polar straps or watches) via the browser.
-Compatible with any device that implements the standard Heart Rate Measurement characteristic.
-- **Raw RR interval support** — For devices that expose beat-to-beat RR data (such as the Polar H10), the app uses instantaneous heart rate on the HR graph rather than the sensor's rolling average.
-This higher-resolution signal is required for the RFB coherence score and HRV readings.
-- **Sound and vibration alerts** — Configurable intensity on both, designed to be usable while active without watching the screen.
-- **Progressive Web App (PWA)** — Installable directly to an Android home screen for fullscreen, app-like behaviour.
-- **Multiple activity profiles** — Different threshold sets for different activities (e.g. walking, cycling, housework), switchable at session start.
-- **Time limit** — Optional per-session cap on total time.
-When reached, the app transitions to the heart rate Reset state automatically.
-- **Resonance Frequency Breathing** — Integrated breath pacer, sound and vibration guides, resonance scoring, and extended RFB phase during the Reset state.
-See dedicated section above.
-- **HRV Reading** — A dedicated 3-minute resting measurement that produces a single HRV Index from RMSSD and SDNN.
-It is designed for consistent longitudinal tracking of ANS recovery.
-Requires a Polar H10 or equivalent RR-capable sensor.
-- **Ectopic beat tracking** — Every session that uses an RR-capable sensor records the count and percentage of ectopic beats (PVCs, PACs).
-Reported in the session summary for all session types.
-- **Session HR recording and graph export** — Every session records 1Hz heart rate data alongside state transitions.
-Saved sessions can be exported as a landscape A4 PDF graph showing HR over time with colour-coded state background bands, axes, and a resting HR reference line.
-- **Session history and trend graphs** — Each session can be saved with notes.
-History graphs allow you to track recovery metrics over time.
-- **Response lag and HR overshoot tracking** — Per-session statistics on recovery lag, HR peak during rest, and active/recovery time ratios.
-- **Minimalist design** — Large, accessible UI with clear visualisation of live heart rate and state.

 ---